anshulchoudhary9882/bdd100k-adas-perception-pipeline/model_training/MODEL_SELECTION.md

 # Training Strategy

-The objective of training was not to achieve state-of-the-art benchmark performance but to demonstrate a complete object detection workflow.
+The objective of this project was to demonstrate a complete perception pipeline rather than maximize leaderboard performance.

-The implementation includes:
+The workflow includes:

-* Dataset analysis
+- Dataset exploration and quality assessment
-* Annotation conversion
+- Annotation parsing and validation
-* Data preprocessing
+- Data preprocessing and conversion
-* Data loading
+- Model selection and justification
-* Model training
+- Training and validation
-* Validation
+- Performance analysis
-* Metric computation
+- Visualization and reporting

-* Performance visualization
+This approach reflects the workflow commonly followed in industrial perception teams, where data quality, reproducibility, and engineering robustness are often more important than marginal benchmark improvements.

 The successful reduction in training and validation losses across epochs demonstrates that: